crashappsec/chalk/tests/README.md

 ### Chalk Binary

 Upon starting a test run, the script will first look for an up-to-date chalk binary in the root directory of the repo.
-If there is no chalk binary, or if the chalk binary is not up to date (ie, there are local code changes that have not yet been built), the script will rebuild the chalk binary.
+If there is no chalk binary, or if the chalk binary is not up to date (i.e., there are local code changes that have not yet been built), the script will rebuild the chalk binary.

 WARNING: If there is already a chalk binary in the root directory that the script considers "out of date", this binary will be DELETED.
 If you want to keep this binary, move or rename it.